ivyjsgit/CityOfHopeVolunteerTracking/README.md

 This software is designed to be used by the Conway, AR non-profit City Of Hope.
 It is used to track volunteer hours, create reports containing total hours over timespans, calculate value of hours, and allow volunteers to view and print reports.

+## Setting up encryption

+---

+In order to set up encryption, you must enter your domain in Startup.cs and Program.cs.
+It will automatically get a SSL certificate using the Let's Encrypt service.

 ## Using Docker (Recommended)
 ---